Fariburz I: Hostilities with people of Derbent

 In 1065, the people of Derbent revolted and killed its ruler, the Hashimid Mansur ibn Abd al-Malik.
 However, unfortunately for the rebels, Mansur was a cousin of Fariburz and had good relations with him, which made him raise an army and attack Derbent in order to avenge him, destroying many villages around the city.
 A battle shortly ensured at a bridge, which resulted in the defeat and massacre of the rebels.
 Fariburz then plundered Derbent and withdrew back to Shirvan.

-Fariburz later returned to Derbent and began raiding around the city.
+Fariburz later returned to Derbent and began raiding around the city, encamping on the shores of Samur River.
 This hit the people of Derbent heavily, and forced them to free Fariburz's paternal aunt Shamkuya and pay tribute.
 This made a certain Mufarrij, who is called the "chief-of-chiefs of Derbent", request aid from the ruler of Sarir, who agreed to help him.
 Some time later, Mufarrij, with an army which included his own men and some Saririans, went forth to besiege the city of Shabaran, but was shortly defeated by Fariburz, who managed to capture him.
 The people of Derbent then finally surrender to Fariburz, who had the city rebuilt.
 On 30 January 1066, Fariburz appointed his son Afridun as the city's governor, who was warmly received by its people.